-1. If an employee is found to be in actual and illegal possession of a controlled substance, illegally used drug, and/or related paraphernalia, s/he may be prosecuted under the state or federal law.
+- If an employee is found to be in actual and illegal possession of a controlled substance, illegally used drug, and/or related paraphernalia, they may be prosecuted under applicable state or federal law. - a.

-- a.
 The legal sanctions under Montana statute range from six months in jail and/or a \$500 fine, to 20 years in prison and/or a \$50,000 fine. - b.
-The legal sanctions under federal statute range from 5 years in prison and a \$10,000 civil fine, to life in prison and a \$50 million civil fine. - 2.
-In Montana, the legal sanctions for driving under the influence range from a \$300 fine and 24 hours in jail to a \$10,000 fine and 5 years in prison. - 3.
+The legal sanctions under federal statutes can range from up to 5 years in prison and up to a \$10,000 civil fine, to life in prison and a \$50 million civil fine. - 2.
+In Montana, the legal sanctions for driving under the influence can range from a fine up to \$1000 fine and jail time of up to 1 year, to a fine up to \$10,000 and up to 5 years in prison. - 3.
 An employee may also be subject to federal and state criminal sanctions for reckless conduct leading to actual loss of life, injury, or damage to property.